cdisc-org/cdisc-rules-engine/README.md

 `python -m pytest tests/unit/`
 ### Running a validation

-Clone the repository and run `cre.py --help` to see the full list of commands.
+Clone the repository and run `core.py --help` to see the full list of commands.

-Run `cre.py validate --help` to see the list of validation options.
+Run `core.py validate --help` to see the list of validation options.

 #### Validate folder
 To validate a folder using rules for SDTM-IG version 3.4 use the following command:

-`python cre.py -s SDTM -v 3.4 -d path/to/datasets`
+`python core.py -s SDTM -v 3.4 -d path/to/datasets`

 ### Creating an executable version

 **Linux**

-`pyinstaller cre.py --add-data=venv/lib/python3.9/site-packages/xmlschema/schemas:xmlschema/schemas`
+`pyinstaller core.py --add-data=venv/lib/python3.9/site-packages/xmlschema/schemas:xmlschema/schemas`

 **Windows**

-`pyinstaller cre.py --add-data=".venv/Lib/site-packages/xmlschema/schemas;xmlschema/schemas"`
+`pyinstaller core.py --add-data=".venv/Lib/site-packages/xmlschema/schemas;xmlschema/schemas"`

 _Note .venv should be replaced with path to python installation or virtual environment_

 This will create an executable version in the `dist` folder.
-The version does not require having Python installed and can be launched by running `cre` script with all necessary CLI arguments.
+The version does not require having Python installed and can be launched by running `core` script with all necessary CLI arguments.